Incubaid/www-incubaid/www.incubaid.com/content/successes/Q-Layer.md

 ##### Exit: 2009

+Q-layer’s technology simplifies and automates the deployment and management of both public and private clouds and allows users to quickly provision and deploy applications, a key component in Sun’s refocused strategy,
 -   Acquired by SUN Microsystems (now Oracle) in 2009
 -   More than 3x return in 2 years for investors